 Here are the results from my most recent test –

 As you can see, iPage edges out Bluehost on this one test.
 They both show mediocre results but are very close in speed.
 The 3rd party TTFB test is very rudimentary but can be instructive.
 Either way – a better source would be internal speed data.

 Normally, that’s not publicly available.
 But, EIG is a publicly traded company with all the public reports that go with that.
 Here’s their internal data from their most recent Investor’s Day report –

 As you can see, their internal speed data show Bluehost as slightly better than iPage.
 But they are also very close.

 Bluehost also is public with their default specs – which, based on my quick looks at my client sites, does check out.

-Based on those two findings – I’d say that they are a toss up on speed with a probably edge to Bluehost.
+Based on those two findings – I’d say that they are a toss up on speed with a probable edge to Bluehost.
 They are both fast enough for a small site.
 They are close enough that you could use either and focus on the speed variables under your control.

 Usability & Onboarding